-Considering that PSAPs, OEMs and operators have concerns regarding regulatory certainty on the use of numbers for eCall, this Recommendation will provide guidance to administrations on how to address these concerns.
-This Recommendation will also take into account the use of eUICC technology [3] for eCall.
+Considering that PSAPs, Original Equipment Manufacturers (OEMs) and mobile network operators have concerns regarding regulatory certainty on the use of numbers for eCall, this Recommendation will provide guidance to CEPT administrations on how to address these concerns.
+This Recommendation will also take into account the use of eUICC technology [2][7] for eCall.

-Numbering related concerns with eCall also include roaming and so called permanent roaming issues in light of the EU's roaming regulation and life cycle management of numbering resources in the event of a vehicle being written off or reaching end of life naturally (number recycling).
+Numbering related concerns with eCall also include roaming and so called permanent roaming issues in light of the EU's roaming regulation [9] and life cycle management of numbering resources in the event of a vehicle being written off or reaching end of life naturally (number recycling).

-With the introduction of eCall there are other responsibilities than numbering that national authorities should accommodate and that is to ensure that the eCall discriminator/eCall flag is handled by the mobile network operators according the Commission Recommendation 2011/750/EU [4].
+With the introduction of eCall there are other responsibilities than numbering that national/competent authorities should accommodate and that is to ensure that the eCall discriminator/eCall flag is handled by the mobile network operators according to the European Commission Recommendation 2011/750/EU [8].

-This Recommendation is concerned with the numbering aspects of eCall and addresses both implementations and the generic term “eCall” refers to both implementations in this ECC Recommendation.
+This Recommendation is concerned with the numbering aspects of eCall and addresses both implementations and the generic term “eCall” refers to both implementations in this Recommendation.

-ECC RECOMMENDATION 17(04) OF 22 NOVEMBER 2017 ON NUMBERING FOR eCALL, AMENDED 16 DECEMBER 2020
+ECC RECOMMENDATION 17(04) OF 22 NOVEMBER 2017 ON NUMBERING FOR eCALL, AMENDED 16 DECEMBER 2020, AMENDED DD MM YYYY

 “The European Conference of Postal and Telecommunications Administrations,